atodorov/atodorov.github.com/source/_posts/2013-04-19-hackfmi-code-stats.markdown

 with lots of code and short development history.
-Furthermore its [COCOMO](https://www.ohloh.net/p/hackfmi2013/estimated_cost) calculations are wrong as well due to duplicate code, not written during the hackaton such as jQuery or PHP libraries.
+Furthermore its [COCOMO](https://www.ohloh.net/p/hackfmi2013/estimated_cost) calculations are wrong as well due to duplicate code, not written during the hackathon such as jQuery or PHP libraries.

 The Stats